bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 For the Darwin platform, it's even easier.
 The clang supports cross-architecture natively.
 Thanks to LLVM!

-After some work, the GitHub Action configuration looks like this.
+After some work, the GitHub Actions configuration looks like this.
 ![github-workflow](/static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/github-workflow.webp)

 Two jobs are used to compile binaries on different platforms.